gatchi/drawable-notepad/README.md

 - Saving notes in SQLite database

 ### Upcoming features
-- Filter notes by hashtag
-- French, German, Spanish translations
-- Photo notes
+- Note collections

-Send some more features ideas if You have some!

-## Contribution
-Feel free to improve Drawable Notepad if You have any ideas!
-Build is verifed by Travis CI

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

-Drawable Notepad is Free Software: You can use, study share and improve it at your will.
+NoteBooks is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or